Colorado Springs Divorce Attorney

 If you are going through a divorce, you undoubtedly have questions, concerns, and worries.
 At the Law Office of Greg Quimby, P.C., our attorneys are here to provide the answers you are seeking.
 When you choose our firm to handle your divorce, the first thing we will do is discuss what you can expect as you make your way through the process.

-Is Colorado a No Fault State for Divorce?
+Is Colorado a No Fault State When it Comes To Divorce?

 Colorado is a no-fault divorce state, which means that you do not need to prove that your spouse did something to provoke the end of your marriage.
 Instead, you simply need to file on the grounds of your marriage being irretrievably broken.